 Because most emissions in the retail sector lie in product supply chains rather than in stores and distribution centers, we’re also working with suppliers through our Project Gigaton initiative to avoid a gigaton of greenhouse gas emissions from the global value chain by 2030.
 That’s the equivalent of taking over 200 million passenger vehicles off U.S. roads for a year.

 We are focused on reducing emissions in our operations, engaging suppliers to reduce emissions in supply chains, strengthening the resilience of our business and using our voice to advocate for collective action.

 In 2020, Walmart was the only global consumer packaged goods retailer to make CDP’s A List and Supplier Engagement Leaderboard for Climate.
-Walmart estimates its Scope 1, 2 and partial Scope 3 GHG emissions in accordance with the GHG Protocol Corporate Accounting and Reporting Standard and has disclosed this and other climate related information annually since 2006.
+Walmart estimates its scopes 1, 2 and partial scope 3 GHG emissions in accordance with the GHG Protocol Corporate Accounting and Reporting Standard and has disclosed this and other climate-related information annually since 2006.
 See our third-party assurance statement for our CY2020 CDP reporting here.